The Inventors of Crayola Crayons: Binney & Smith

 There are some good YouTube videos put out by the company that tell the story of crayon production.
-The YouTube video I would recommend is not the most recent but it’s short and succinct.
+The YouTube video I would recommend is not the most recent but this one is short and succinct.

 Binney & Smith: The People

 As the founders became wealthy, both made good use of their time and their money.
-Edwin Binney, who with his family had gravitated north of Peekskill to make his home in Old Greenwich, Connecticut, was a contributing member of that community as well as one in St. Lucie County, Florida (eastern coast of Florida, north of Boca Raton), where he spent winters.
+Edwin Binney and his family split their time between Old Greenwich, Connecticut, and St. Lucie County, Florida, on the eastern coast near Boca Raton.

 In both communities, he was well-respected.
 In Greenwich, there is a Binney Lane that runs right down to the water, and in St. Lucie County, he is credited with having had the vision to turn Fort Pierce into a port, now called Port Lucie.

-For another interesting story about a product on used when coloring, see Elmer’s Glue: The Surprising Story.
+For another interesting story about a product sometimes used when doing home art projects, see Elmer’s Glue: The Surprising Story.

 The Fuller Brush man is an iconic part of America’s past.
 He became part of popular culture via movies and cartoon characters, and during his... »